normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/DeployLambdaFunction.md

 #### VPC Subnets and Security Groups
 If a function needs to access resources that are inside a VPC, like an RDS database, then select subnets and security groups for the VPC to allow the Lambda function to access the resources.
-An Elastic Network Interface (ENI) will be attached to the VPC to provide access into the VPC.
+Existing network interfaces in your VPC are mapped to a Hyperplane Elastic Network Interface (ENI) and the functions connect using it.
 Additional IAM permissions are required for the IAM role to create the ENI.
-Check out the Lambda [developer guide](https://docs.aws.amazon.com/lambda/latest/dg/vpc.html) for more info.
+Check out the Lambda <a href="https://docs.aws.amazon.com/lambda/latest/dg/vpc.html" target="_blank">developer guide</a> for more info.

 #### DLQ Resource
 Dead Letter Queue (DLQ) can be either an SQS queue or SNS Topic.
 When a Lambda function throws an unhandled exception while processing an event Lambda will retry the event a few times.
 If the function still fails Lambda will send the event to the DLQ if one is assigned.
-This can be useful troubleshooting and debugging failed events.
+This can be useful for troubleshooting and debugging failed events.

 ### Push Upload